ray155093/azure-docs.zh-tw/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 <properties
-   pageTitle="在資源管理員中使用 Azure CLI 部署多個 NIC VM | Microsoft Azure" description="了解如何在資源管理員中使用 Azure CLI 部署多個 NIC VM" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Deploy multi NIC VMs using the Azure CLI in Resource Manager | Microsoft Azure" description="Learn how to deploy multi NIC VMs using the Azure CLI in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"